UCL-CCS/FabSCEMa/docs/source/execution.rst

 	       fabsim  <remote machine name>   fetch_results

-EasyVVUQ+EasySurrogate+FabNEPTUNE
+EasyVVUQ+EasySurrogate+FabSCEMa
 =================================

-These examples assume that you have been able to run the basic FabSim examples described in the other documentation files, and that you have built and configured Nektar++ (https://www.nektar.info/) on the target machine.
+These examples assume that you have been able to run the basic FabSim examples described in the other documentation files, and that you have built and configured SCEMa (https://github.com/UCL-CCS/SCEMa) on the target machine.

 ..
 Note:: All the EasyVVUQ and EasySurrogate campaigns runs and execution, and the results analyse will be done on target machine which can be your localhost or remote HPC machine.

-The input files needed for this example are found in ``plugins/FabNEPTUNE/config_files/convection_2d_easyvvuq_easysurrogate_InRuAn*_DAS_QCGPJ``.
+The input files needed for this example are found in ``plugins/FabSCEMa/config_files/fabSCEMa_easyvvuq_easysurrogate_InRuAn*_DAS_QCGPJ``.
 This directory contains the following files that can be modified for your own purpose:

-* ``convection_2d_remote.template``: is the convection2d input script in ``convection_2d_easyvvuq_easysurrogate_InRuAn*_DAS_QCGPJ`` subfolder, EasyVVUQ will substitute certain variables in this file to create the ensemble.
+* ``SCEMa_remote.template``: is the convection2d input script in ``fabSCEMa_easyvvuq_easysurrogate_InRuAn*_DAS_QCGPJ`` subfolder, EasyVVUQ will substitute certain variables in this file to create the ensemble.

-* ``campaign_params_remote.yml``: is the configuration file, in ``convection_2d_easyvvuq_easysurrogate_InRuAn*_DAS_QCGPJ`` subfolder, for EasyVVUQ sampler.
+* ``campaign_params_remote.yml``: is the configuration file, in ``fabSCEMa_easyvvuq_easysurrogate_InRuAn*_DAS_QCGPJ`` subfolder, for EasyVVUQ sampler.
 If you need different sampler, parameter to be varied, or polynomial order, you can set them in this file.

 Execution
 ---------